-All qualified permanent and probationary employees are eligible to participate in the Public Agency Cost-Sharing Multiple-Employer Defined Benefit Pension Plan (Plan) administered by the California Public Employees' Retirement System (CalPERS.)
-The Plan consists of individual rate plans (benefit tiers) within a safety risk pool (police and fire) and a miscellaneous risk pool (all other).
+All qualified permanent and probationary employees are eligible to participate in the Public Agency Cost-Sharing Multiple-Employer Defined Benefit Pension Plan (Plan or PERF C) administered by the California Public Employees' Retirement System (CalPERS.)
+The Plan consists of a miscellaneous pool and a safety pool (also referred to as "risk pools"), which are comprised of individual employer miscellaneous and safety rate plans, respectively.
 Plan assets may be used to pay benefits for any employer rate plan of the safety and miscellaneous pools.
-Accordingly, rate plans within the safety or miscellaneous pools are not separate plans under GASB Statement No. 68.
+Accordingly, rate plans within the safety or miscellaneous pools are not separate plans under generally accepted accounting principles.
 Individual employers may sponsor more than one rate plan in the miscellaneous or safety risk pools.
 The District sponsors two miscellaneous rate plans.
 Benefit provisions under the Plan are established by State statute and District resolution.
 CalPERS issues publicly available reports that include a full description of the pension plan regarding benefit provisions, assumptions and membership information that can be found on the CalPERS' website, at www.calpers.ca.gov.